ncPUMA/QtGradientSelectionDelegate/README.md

 # QtGradientSelectionDelegate

-Gradient selection style delegate for QAbstractItemView
+Gradient selection style delegate for QAbstractItemView, with simple example